petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/similar-results.md

 This feature works [only with Elasticsearch](../installing-and-upgrading-a-search-engine/solr/solr-limitations.md).
 ```

-The Similar Results widget shows search results similar to the *main asset* that's selected on the page.
+The Similar Results widget shows search results similar to the main asset that's selected on the page.

 The concept of the main asset is important.
 Certain widgets in DXP display lists of assets: Asset Publisher, blogs, wiki, and more.
 If a user clicks one of the displayed assets and the widget shows its full content on the page, it's now the page's *main asset*.
-The Similar Results widget, if placed on the same page, shows a list of assets that are similar enough to be returned by a [More Like This query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html).
+The Similar Results widget, if placed on the same page, shows a list of assets similar enough to be returned by a [More Like This query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html).
 The concept of a main asset is synonymous with Elasticsearch's [input document](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html#_how_it_works).

 Similar Results uses the input document/main asset to construct a query that returns itself as the best match to the query, and then sends this disjunctive query (or `OR`) to the search engine to return matching result documents.
 This process is configurable: how to process the input document, how to select terms from the processed content, and how to form the query itself.
 See the Elasticsearch documentation for the [details](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html#_parameters_2).